shitijbhatnagar/mybank/README.md

 - The default value of test.mode is 0 (indicates individual run) in the application-test.properties file

 A word on the Application URLs:
-- Use the URL http://localhost:8081/transactions (replace 8081 by any over-ridden port) to get all transactions
+- Use the URL http://localhost:8081/transactions (replace 8081 by any over-ridden port) to get or create transactions
-- or to POST/Create a new transaction
+- Sample payload to create a new transaction is:
+  {
+  "userId": "someUserId",
+  "reference": "user comments",
+  "amount": 9.90
+  }
+- and the expected response should be like below
+  {
+  "id": "c21957a8-b772-48a8-b51c-eadc1ba56adc",
+  "userId": "someUserId",
+  "timestamp": "2022-12-27T14:06+0530",
+  "reference": "user comments",
+  "amount": 9.90
+  }

 Credits/Acknowledgements: